Skip to main content

 About

-Mai: Child of Ages is a multiplayer action adventure game.
+Mai: Child of Ages is a single player and multiplayer hack and slash game with mystery and post-apocalyptic themes.
 It was developed by Chubby Pixel and was released on September 18, 2025.
-It received very positive reviews from players.
+It received positive reviews from players.

 Skip User Reviews